 17. Embrace White Space

-This goes back keeping the image’s focus simple and bold so you can drive more traffic to your website through Instagram.
+This goes back to keeping the image’s focus simple and bold so it can drive traffic to websites through Instagram.

 18. Show Scale for Large Items

 Is that your office building or a model of your office building?
 Is that outdoor play gym on your website tiny or huge?